Nathan Moriah-Welsh: AFC Bournemouth

 Moriah-Welsh debuted for the under-21s in April 2019 while training alongside the first team.
 He was named in the match day squad for the first time in the FA Cup quarter-final tie with Southampton in March 2021.
 He made his first start and first team appearance for the club in the FA Cup third round, a 3–1 away win against Yeovil Town.

 Newport County (loan)

 On 10 August 2022, Moriah-Welsh joined EFL League Two club Newport County on loan for the 2022–23 season.
 He made his debut for the club on 16 August 2022 as a second-half substitute in a 3–2 league defeat to Salford City.
 He scored his first goal for the club on 20 August in a 2–1 league win against Tranmere Rovers.

 Hibernian

-Moriah-Welsh moved to Scottish club Hibernian for an undisclosed transfer fee in January 2024.
+Moriah-Welsh moved to Scottish club Hibernian for an undisclosed fee on 27 January 2024.
+He made his debut for the club on 3 February 2024, in a 3–0 defeat to St Mirren.
+He scored his first goal for the club on 27 July 2024, in a 4–0 win against Peterhead in the Scottish League Cup.

 Mansfield Town

-Moriah Welsh returned to English football in June 2025, moving to EFL League One club Mansfield Town for an undisclosed transfer fee.
+Moriah-Welsh returned to English football on 27 June 2025, joining League One side Mansfield Town for an undisclosed fee.
+He made his debut for the club on 2 August 2025, in a 2–1 defeat to Burton Albion.
+He scored his first goal for the club on 30 August 2025, in a 1–1 draw with Lincoln City.